Keyboard shortcuts

 fn main() {

-// @username string (with or without @)
+// @username or bare username

-client.send_message_to_peer("@durov", "hi").await?;
+client.send_message("@durov", "hi").await?;

-client.send_message_to_peer("durov", "hi").await?;
+client.send_message("durov", "hi").await?;

-// "me" / "self": always resolves to the logged-in account
+// "me" or "self": the logged-in account

-client.send_message_to_peer("me", "Note to self").await?;
+client.send_message("me", "Note to self").await?;

-// Positive i64: Telegram user ID
+// Positive i64: user ID

-client.send_message_to_peer(12345678_i64, "hi").await?;
+client.send_message(12345678_i64, "hi").await?;

 // Negative i64: Bot-API channel ID (-100... prefix)